 All full-time assistant and associate professors are eligible to apply (women and minority applicants are especially encouraged).
 The Senior Vice Provost for Faculty Affairs will annually solicit applications for the spring program (due by October 2) and summer or fall program (due by March 1).
 To apply please submit the linked application.

 For more information on the Faculty Success Program, please visit: NCFDD website

 In spring 2019, the Office of Institutional Diversity and Inclusion will start awarding summer grants for full-time faculty from any discipline to develop new courses or significantly revise existing courses to infuse themes of diversity, equity, and inclusion.
 More details will be available later this semester on the Office of Institutional Diversity and Inclusion website.
 For inquiries, please contact Dr. William Welburn or Jacki Black.

 Faculty Diversity Fellowship Program

-The Office of Institutional Diversity and Inclusion is developing a new initiative designed to provide support for Marquette University faculty to explore their own ideas that might lead to new initiatives that will advance diversity, equity, and inclusion at the university.
-One individual annually will be selected for a two-year appointment as part of the Faculty Diversity Fellowship Program.
+The Office of Institutional Diversity and Inclusion hosts an initiative designed to provide support for Marquette University faculty to explore their own ideas that might lead to new initiatives that will advance diversity, equity, and inclusion at the university.
+Individuals will be selected for a two-year appointment as part of the Faculty Diversity Fellowship Program.
 Fellows will receive one course release per year, pending departmental and college approval, and a small budget to support travel to visit other campuses and attend relevant conferences in support of information gathering and idea development.

 Submitted projects should contribute to a diverse learning environment at Marquette (curriculum or course design, or co-curricular activities), or broaden access for students who are historically underrepresented in departments, disciplines, or university (student recruitment, faculty-student engagement in research or inclusive programming).